Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Rabu, 8 April 2026 00.12.53 UTC
+- WIB: Rabu, 8 April 2026 02.18.19 UTC
-- WITA: Rabu, 8 April 2026 01.12.53 UTC
+- WITA: Rabu, 8 April 2026 03.18.19 UTC
-- WIT: Rabu, 8 April 2026 02.12.53 UTC
+- WIT: Rabu, 8 April 2026 04.18.19 UTC

 Kutipan Inspiratif:
-"He who controls the past controls the future.
-He who controls the present controls the past."
+"A man who treats his woman like a princess is proof that he has been born and raised in the arms of a queen."

-Kategori: inspirational
+Kategori: motivational